Boskovii/boskovii.github.io/_projects/10_project.md

 ## Significance

 The adoption of a standardized framework for evaluating physical human-robot interfaces will advance the medical robotics field by enabling researchers to compare interface designs across domains and avoid design mistakes already recognized in other systems.
-For users, standardized interface evaluation will ensure that designs prioritize safety, comfort, and usability from the earliest stages of development.
-More broadly, this work addresses a critical barrier to translating medical robots from academic prototypes into real-world systems by building users' trust and confidence in these devices.
+For users, standardized interface evaluation will ensure that designs are developed to prioritize safety, comfort, and usability.
+More broadly, this work addresses a critical barrier to translating medical robots from academic prototypes into real-world systems accepted by society at scale by building users' trust and confidence in these devices.

 My complete thesis proposal is available <a href="/assets/pdf/Fall2025_BoskovicA_Proposal.pdf" target="_blank" rel="noopener noreferrer">here</a>.